If you’ve walked into any retail beauty store in the past few months, face masks are making a big comeback.

 Combine one tablespoon clay, one teaspoon aloe-vera gel, three teaspoons water and several drops of argan oil into a container.
 Apply this mixture to your face and other skin areas.

 Rinse it off to reveal glowing skin.
 The argan oil works alongside the clay to reduce fine lines, tighten pores and nourish the tissue.
+If you want to know more about argan oil’s overall benefits, read our comprehensive guide here.

 Hands and Feet